quarylabs/quary/.github/ISSUE_TEMPLATE/FEATURE-REQUEST.md

 ---
 name: Feature Request Template
-about: "For feature requests.
+about: 'For feature requests.
 Please search for existing issues first.
-Also see CONTRIBUTING."
+Also see CONTRIBUTING.'
 ---

 ### Please Describe The Problem To Be Solved